 For more information about the Nutrition undergraduate programs and path to the RDN credential at UTK

 The nutrition minor is an excellent option for students majoring in the sciences or those preparing for careers in healthcare.
-Details can be found in the current undergraduate catalog.

 November 1 for incoming freshmen